 In the end, they have to rely on friends to get back on their feet.
 Even though he treated his friends very badly, one of his friends helps him buys back his house.

 There are many lessons that we can get from this awesome episode.
 First, a solid gold tuxedo does not look that good!
 Kidding!
 You should never get a second mortgage on your house for anything!
 There are some people that did that to invest in Bitcoin and lost everything as a result!
 This is very dangerous.
 And of course, you should not count on winning the lottery.
 This is not an investment.
 The odds that you win the lottery are extremely low.
 And even if you get a large windfall, you should be very careful about spending it.
 Even if it seems like a lot of money, you can spend it faster than you think.
 And being rich does not give you rights to treat people badly!

 As you can see, you can even learn some money lessons from a show as Dumb as Family Guy!
 If you read between the lines, you can avoid making huge mistakes like Peter and his family.
 Who knew that Family Guy could teach you that you could get a promotion by working hard!
 It will also teach you to not blow a children’s hospital to get a promotion.
 But you probably already knew that ;) Not only can you learn from these episodes, but they are also really funny!

 Once again, writing this post was really funny!
 I watched the episodes to get back the lessons even though I already watched them in the past and knew them well!

+If you found this post interesting, you may like to learn about more money lessons from animated sitcoms.
 I do not know when I will go around writing the next post in this series.
 But I think it will be about American Dad.
 There are some very stupid episodes about money in it!

 Do you like Family Guy?
 What is your favorite episode?